|Issue date||Monday, September 12, 2022|

 Customer Contact Reports

-We have told you time and again to “go out there and talk to your customers”, and we’re serious.
-10% of your project grade will come from your “Customer Contact Reports”.
-We will provide you with a fixed format template that you will use to fill in your customer contact details, and record of your interactions with your potential users.
+We have told you time and again to "go out there and talk to your customers", and we're serious.
+10% of your project grade will come from your "Customer Contact Reports".
+Use any reasonable report format to record your customer contact details and the interactions with your potential users.
 You are expected to produce a contact report at every consultation session.

-Each team will be required to submit a progress report on 16 Oct 2017.
-The progress report should include (at least) the following:
+Each team will be required to submit a progress report on Monday, October 10, 2022 at 11:59 PM.
+The progress report should include minimally the following: